GBKS/opendesign.guide/content/6-design-tools.md

 ## Version Control for Designers

 While version control systems like Git are typically associated with code, they can also be incredibly useful for managing design assets.
-Using version control for your design files allows you to track changes over time, collaborate more effectively with others, and maintain a clear history of your design process.
+Using version control for your design files allows you to track changes over time, collaborate more effectively with others, and maintain a clear history of your design tools.

 Consider using Git Large File Storage (LFS) for managing larger binary files like high-resolution images or complex vector graphics.
 This can help keep your repository size manageable while still allowing you to version these files effectively.